hail2u/node-css-mqpacker/README.md

 ### sort

 By default, CSS MQPacker pack and order media queries as they are defined.
 See also [The "First Win" Algorithm][2].
-If you want sort queries automatically, pass `sort: true` to this module.
+If you want to sort queries automatically, pass `sort: true` to this module.

 ```javascript